pritam20ps05/neodium/README.md

 ### commands
-    -join                                Makes the bot join the channel of the user, if the bot has already joined and is in a different channel, it will move to the channel the user is in.
+    -join                                Makes the bot join the channel of the user, if the bot has already joined and is in a different channel it will move to the channel the user is in.
 Only if you are not trying to disturb someone.